What Kitchen Gadgets Should You Bring to Your College Dorm?

 Cup of Joe

-I recently purchased 32-Ounce FORLIFE Cafe Style Coffee/Tea Press for making coffee at home and love it so maybe I need to get one for my daughter.
+I recently purchased 32-Ounce FORLIFE Cafe Style Coffee/Tea Press for making coffee at home and love it so I may need to get one for my daughter.
 She can use it with the Chef's Choice 680 Cordless Electric Glass Kettle that boils water to make a nice cup of coffee in her room.

 Coffee Grinder

 Another choice might be the KRUPS F203 Electric Spice and Coffee Grinder at around $20.
-It's not a burr grinder but a blade grinder but is highly rated, compact and much easier on the pocketbook.
+It's not a burr grinder but a blade grinder but is highly rated, compact, and much easier on the pocketbook.

 A Cool Glass of Water